Tenclea/Easy-GTN/README.md

 Those are the "global variables" that are very useful to the bot.

 * `autoSave` > Whether to let the bot auto-save or not. (true/false)
+* `autoStart` > Whether to automatically start guessing numbers if a game starts in any channel. (true/false)
 * `botID` > The UserID of the Guess The Number bot.
 * `defaultRange` > The default maximum number in the GTN game.
 (Will be used if no args are provided to the `start` command)
 * `guessInterval` > The time to wait between each guess attempt (in ms).